Logic + control: On program construction and verification: Introduction

-We first present a simple logic program of five clauses, and then modify it in order to obtain a logic program on which the intended control can be imposed.
-The control involves fixing the selection rule (by means of the delay mechanisms of Prolog), and pruning some redundant fragments of the search space.
-In constructing both the introductory program and the final one, we begin with a specification, describing the relations to be defined by the program.
-We argue about usefulness of approximate specifications.
-For both logic programs we present formal proofs of their correctness and completeness.
-In the second case the proofs are performed together with the construction of the program.
-We also prove termination under any selection rule.
-Adding control preserves correctness and termination.
-Completeness of the final program with control is justified partly informally.
+We first present a simple logic program of four clauses, and then modify it (in two steps) in order to obtain a logic program on which the intended control can be imposed.
+The construction of each program begins with a specification, describing the relations to be defined by the program.
+The construction is guided by a proof of the program's correctness and semi-completeness, and is performed hand in hand with the proof.
+We formulate a general approach to such program construction.
+The control imposed on the last logic program involves modifying the selection rule (by means of delay declarations) and pruning some redundant fragments of the search space.
+Such control preserves correctness, and we prove that completeness is also preserved (which in general may be violated by pruning, or by floundering).

-To facilitate the proofs we present the underlying proof methods for correctness and completeness.
-For proving correctness we use the method of \cite {Clark79}.
-For proving completeness we introduce a simplification of the method of \cite{DBLP:journals/tplp/DrabentM05}.
-We also introduce a way of proving that a certain kind of pruning SLD-trees preserves completeness.

-\PARAGRAPH{Preliminaries.} In this paper we consider definite clause programs (i.e.\ logic programs without negation).
-We use the standard notation and definitions, see e.g.\ \cite{Apt-Prolog}.
-In our main examples we assume a Herbrand universe like in Prolog, based on an alphabet of infinitely many function symbols of each arity $\geq0$.
-However the theoretical considerations of Sect.\,\ref{sec:correctness} are valid for arbitrary nonempty Herbrand universe.
-By $ground(P)$ we mean the set of ground instances of a program $P$ (under a given Herbrand universe).
+It is important that logic and control are separated in the construction.
+Most of the work has been done at the level of logic programs.
+Their correctness and completeness could be treated formally, independently from the operational semantics.
+All the considerations related to the operational semantics, program behaviour and efficiency are independent from those related to the declarative semantics, correctness and completeness.

+\paragraph{Related work.} For an overview of work on proving correctness and completeness of logic programs see \cite{drabent.tocl16,DBLP:journals/tplp/DrabentM05shorter}.
+In particular, little work has been done on program completeness.
+The author is not aware of published correctness (or completeness) proofs that are declarative, and deal with practical logic programs (not smaller than the program dealt with here). \footnote{ The proof methods employed in \cite{Apt-Prolog,DBLP:journals/jlp/PedreschiR99} are not declarative.
+In particular, they depend on the order of atoms in clause bodies.
+They prove certain properties of LD-derivations, from which program correctness, in the sense considered here, follows.
+(In the case of the latter paper, also program completeness can be concluded.)

+Similarly, the approach of \citeN{Deville} is not declarative.
+Also, it deals with constructing programs from specifications; correctness and completeness follow from construction.
+Thus reasoning about correctness or completeness of arbitrary programs is not dealt with.